namra4122/Retinopathy_Classification/README.md

 # Classification Of Diabetic Retinopathy Using Machine Learning

 This project focuses on using machine learning techniques, specifically a neural network with the **VGG16 architecture**, for the detection of diabetic retinopathy.
-The code includes data preprocessing, model creation, training, and performance evaluation.
+The code includes data preprocessing (especially data augmentation), model creation, training, and performance evaluation.

 Certainly!
 Here's a brief explanation of the provided code that you can include in your README: